themojache/E-Commerce-Supply/README.md

 ASP.NET Core (HTML5, CSS3, Javascript).
 Mostly adheres to spec.
 I'm sure there are a few CSS property values or something that I use which have cross browser support but are not in the spec.

 ## Todo
 1. Plenty of UI touch up work (Mostly a focus on Responsive Design as this was all done on a large resolution monitor, though there is some responsive design implemented already).
+Endless tweaks to make it more appealing.
 2. Clean up Javascript (re-write).
 Also make the localStorage less verbose (Store: ID, Name, Price, and Quantity).
 Could add a small (reversable) barrier by encoding the data in the cart.
 3. Implement some SQL, for User/Items.
 Would be able to add filterabilty on search rather easy with an actual database.
 4. Make it so people could actually order items (Payment processing)